gliese-backup/Taskey/README.md

 i. `pnpm install -d tailwindcss postcss autoprefixer` ii. `pnpx tailwindcss init -p`: This will create 2 setting files We changed the content part in `tailwind.config.js` iii.
-Create and link index.css file with @tailwind
+Create and link `index.css` file with @tailwind directive link `index.css` with `main.js` and link `main.js` with `index.html` install tailwind intellisence extension

+---

+3. daisyUI installation

+`pnpm add -D daisyui@latest` to install it as a dev dependency and change plugins section in `tailwind.config.js`